Creating Figma Prototypes with Microinteractions

 Microinteractions serve not only as a method to improve usability but also to inject personality into your designs.
 Whether it’s the feedback from a button press, the animation of a toggle switch, or the visual cues that guide users through their digital journey, these details contribute significantly to the overall user experience.
 By the end of this guide, you will have a clear understanding of how to create and refine microinteractions within your Figma prototypes.
 We’ll cover everything from the basics of identifying where microinteractions can be most effective, to the technical aspects of implementing them in Figma, ensuring that your designs not only look good but also feel responsive and alive.

-Step 1: Make your prototypes more realistic
+Step 1: Make your prototypes Figma Prototypes more realistic

 At a minimum, we expect a prototype to take us from point A to B, and so on.
 But if we want to take our designs to the next level, we should be thinking beyond defining A to B. We can make prototypes more realistic using Figma’s built in prototyping capabilities, we can take a prototype from just okay to WOW.